Goodlvn/day-planner/README.md

 2. Save the activity with the save button to have it persist past a page refresh or browser closure

 * can clear entire agenda using the "Clear Agenda" button
-* time blocks are color coded to express activitiest that have past (in gray), activities that are to come (in green) and the current activity (in red)
+* time blocks are color coded to express activities that have past (in gray), activities that are to come (in green) and the current activity (in red)

 ## Technologies used